louiz/biboumi/doc/biboumi.1.rst

 Toto, tOtO and TOTO all represent the same IRC user.
 This means you can talk to the user toto, and this will work.

-Also note that some IRC nicknames may contain characters that are not allowed in the local part of a JID (for example '@').
-If you need to send a message to a nick containing such a character, you have to use a jid like ``%irc.example.com@biboumi.example.com/AnnoyingNickn@me``, because the JID ``AnnoyingNickn@me!irc.example.com@biboumi.example.com`` would not work.
+Also note that some IRC nicknames or channels may contain characters that are not allowed in the local part of a JID (for example '@').
+If you need to send a message to a nick containing such a character, you can use a jid like ``%irc.example.com@biboumi.example.com/AnnoyingNickn@me``, because the JID ``AnnoyingNickn@me%irc.example.com@biboumi.example.com`` would not work.

 Examples: